aabeveridge/aabeveridge.github.io/projects.md

 **MLA JIL Data Analysis**

 I am creating an archive of job description data from the MLA Jobs Information List (JIL) and analyzing for word frequencies and correlations to "rhetoric," "composition," "writingm," and "technical."
-This project is currently "in-progress," but all of the code and data are available through my GitHub [page](https://github.com/aaronbev79/mla_data).
+This project is currently "in-progress," but all of the code and data are available through my [GitHub page for the MLA JIL data project](https://github.com/aaronbev79/mla_data).